Sharesale

 In the acting world, connections often lead to opportunities.
 Networking is more than a buzzword—it’s an essential strategy for budding and seasoned actors alike.
 While your acting chops get you through the door, your network can help ensure that door is open in the first place.

 The strength of your network can play a role in everything from learning about auditions to getting representation.
 It’s about who you know and who knows you, which is why attending industry events, workshops, and even casual meet-ups can make a significant difference in your career.
-An actor’s network often includes fellow actors, directors, writers, directors, and others within the industry.
+An actor’s network often includes fellow actors, casting directors, writers, directors, and others within the industry.

 Auditioning: The Test of Skills and Preparedness